-What learnings have you taken from your former job and is applicable to your current position?
+What learnings have Mireille taken from her former job and is applicable to her current position?

 When Menno van der Hoeven, Country Director Ned-Nordics, approached me to work for Subway, I was surprised, but excited.
 He gave me an interesting challenge: Get synergy and build a proper team within your business unit.
 I work with Finnish, Swedish and Dutch Marketeers.
 All with their own needs, interests and knowledge.
 What I have taken from my former jobs is that I think it’s important to build a good relationship with our agencies.
 In my previous roles I’ve noticed that everything gets better if you work together closely.
 Of course I realise it’s not always smooth sailing, but without a bit of pressure you’ll never get a diamond.

 What is the origin of Subway?